VeriorPies/MineCloud/README.md

 ## Support this project
 A star will be appreciated ;)
-Also, please don't hesitate to contribute to the project if you have any good ideas!
+Also, please don't hesitate to contribute to the project if you have any cool ideas!

 ## Discord Server
 => Join our [Discord Server](https://discord.gg/fuTdbYrbZm) <=